zeph-yr/XephGBT/README.md

 ### Disclaimer Before Downloading
 Mods that interact with chat or change gameplay in real-time require streaming, VR and game-specific experience to use properly.
 Users are expected to know what they’re doing before using such mods.
-<p><b>XephGBT is a for-fun project created on the author’s own time</b>, in the spirit of appreciating her friends and academic interest.
-Its purpose is to provide a bespoke, fun and challenging experience for the Special Requester and the author’s community, all of whom are highly experienced VR enthusiasts. <b>Understand this.</b></p>
+<p><b>XephGBT is a for-fun project created on the author’s own time</b>, in appreciation of her friends and in the spirit of creativity and academic interest.
+Its purpose is to provide a bespoke, fun and challenging experience for the Special Requester and the author’s community, all of whom are highly experienced VR enthusiasts.
+Understand this.</p>
 <p>Use your own judgment.
-Mod is provided as-is.
-Author gives no warranty and accepts no liability.</p>
+Mod is provided "as is" and "as available" without any warranty or guarantee.
+You agree that you are making use of the mod at your own risk.</p>
 <p><b>ELI5: XephGBT is a mod intended for expert users, like ◆◆ slopes are for expert skiers.
 It is not recommended to use XephGBT if you are not experienced in streaming and VR.</b></p>

+✨
 ## About
 Copyright © 2023 Zephyr | www.xephai.com